-- 1. There are no public law provisions concerning moorings along BW's canals.
-This is entirely a matter for management by BW as property owners. - 2.
-Moorings along the towpath, other than those designated for use by long term permit holders only, are available for boaters to use subject to conditions.
-As a land owner, BW may impose further conditions over and above those within the licence conditions. - 3.
-General Licence Condition 2.1 (Mooring) explains that the maximum period that boaters can moor in one location away from their home moorings is 14 days.
-Where notices indicate a shorter period boaters must comply with these local restrictions. - 4.
-BW's policy for enforcing time limits is to use its powers under S8(5) of the 1983 BW Act that permits it to move boats that are causing an obstruction.
-An overstaying boat is causing an obstruction at a mooring since it means that the mooring is not available for other boats to use.
+- There are no public law provisions concerning moorings along BW's canals.
+This is entirely a matter for management by BW as property owners. - Moorings along the towpath, other than those designated for use by long term permit holders only, are available for boaters to use subject to conditions.
+As a land owner, BW may impose further conditions over and above those within the licence conditions. - General Licence Condition 2.1 (Mooring) explains that the maximum period that boaters can moor in one location - away from their home moorings - is 14 days.
+Where notices indicate a shorter period boaters must comply with these local restrictions. - BW's policy for enforcing time limits is to use its powers under S8(5) of the 1983 BW Act that permits it to move boats that are causing an obstruction.
+A boat is causing an obstruction at a mooring by preventing other boaters from tying up.
 If we do need to move the boat, you agree to repay our costs.